Table of Contents

 For example, is your car payment too high?
 If so, perhaps you could lease a less expensive car, or buy a used vehicle to cut monthly payments.

 If rent is eating up too much of your income, you might want to look into finding a cheaper place to live that’s still nice, taking in a roommate, or moving in with friends.
-You might also consider moving nearby to a place where the cost of living is lower.
+You might also consider moving to an area where the cost of living is lower.

-These options may be the last steps you take as you look for ways to reduce expenses, but they really can help you save a sizable amount of money every month.
+These options may seem dramatic, but they can really help you save a sizable amount of money every month.
 The lower you keep these costs, the easier it will be to live well within a tight budget.

 5. Knocking Down Debt